CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: February 9th, 2017

+**Today's Progress**: A bit of a down day today, spent some time helping people in the FreeCodeCamp chat channels and a bit of work getting set-up and started with node.js

+**Thoughts**: After a few days working on a good project it's a big change to be back doing smaller/practice items but I am looking very forward to getting stuck into the backend work.

 ### Day 20: February 8th, 2017

 **Today's Progress**: Simon is done!!
 FreeCodeCamp front end certificate is mine!